Revisiting Event Study Designs: Robust and Efficient Estimation: Imputation-Based Estimation and Testing

 In the important special case of unrestricted treatment effect heterogeneity, $\hat{\tau}_{w}^{*}$ has a useful ``imputation'' representation.
-The idea is to estimate the model of $Y_{it}(0)$ using the untreated observations $it\in\Omega_{0}$ and extrapolate it to impute $Y_{it}(0)$ for treated observations $it\in\Omega_{1}$.
-Then observation-specific causal effect estimates can be averaged appropriately.
+The idea is to estimate the model of $Y_{it}(0)$ using the untreated observations $it\in\Omega_{0}$ and leverage it to impute $Y_{it}(0)$ for treated observations $it\in\Omega_{1}$.
+Then, observation-specific causal effect estimates can be averaged appropriately.
 Perhaps surprisingly, the estimation and imputation steps are identical regardless of the target estimand.
 Applying any weights to the imputed causal effects yields the efficient estimator for the corresponding estimand.
-We have: \begin{thm}[Imputation representation for the efficient estimator] With a null \ref{assu:A2} (that is, if $\Gamma=\I_{N_{1}}$), the unique efficient linear unbiased estimator $\hat{\tau}_{w}^{\ast}$ of $\tau_{w}$ from \ref{prop:OLS-BLUE} can be obtained as an imputation estimator: \begin{enumerate} \item Within the untreated observations only ($it\in\Omega_{0}$), estimate the $\lambda_{i}$ and $\delta$ (by $\hat{\lambda}_{i},\hat{\delta}$) by OLS in the regression
+We have: \begin{thm}[Imputation representation for the efficient estimator] With a null \ref{assu:A3prime} (that is, if $\Gamma=\I_{N_{1}}$), the unique efficient linear unbiased estimator $\hat{\tau}_{w}^{\ast}$ of $\tau_{w}$ from \ref{thm:OLS-BLUE} can be obtained via an imputation procedure: \begin{enumerate} \item Within the untreated observations only ($it\in\Omega_{0}$), estimate the $\lambda_{i}$ and $\delta$ (by $\hat{\lambda}_{i}^{*},\hat{\delta}^{*}$) by OLS in

-\item For each treated observation ($it\in\Omega_{1}$) with $w_{it}\ne0$, set $\hat{Y}_{it}(0)=A_{it}^{\prime}\hat{\lambda}_{i}+X_{it}^{\prime}\hat{\delta}$ and $\hat{\tau}_{it}=Y_{it}-\hat{Y}_{it}(0)$ to obtain the estimate of $\tau_{it}$; \item Estimate the target $\tau_{w}$ by a weighted sum $\hat{\tau}_{w}^{\ast}=\sum_{it\in\Omega_{1}}w_{it}\hat{\tau}_{it}$. \end{enumerate} \end{thm} The ``imputation'' structure of the estimator is related to the ``direct estimation of the counterfactual'' form considered by \citet{Gobillon2016a} for linear factor models.
-In the special case of two-way fixed effects as \ref{assu:A1prime}, the estimator from this theorem yields the ``counterfactual'' and ``two-stage'' estimators proposed in independent work by \citet{Liu2020a} and \citet{Gardner2020a} for the specific choices of the weights $w_{1}$ they consider, and can in this case also be understood as a matrix-completion estimator in the framework of \citet{Athey2018b} without a factor model or regularization.
-Here, we derive a general imputation estimator for arbitrary estimands from first principles and establish that it is the unique efficient linear estimator in our setting.